Scaramouche (Sibelius): Synopsis

-Act I
+Act 1

 The story takes place entirely at the House of Leilon, the master of which is holding a ball.
 As a minuet plays, Leilon's wife, the beautiful Blondelaine, enters the room and reproves her husband for never dancing; to emphasize her point, she dances a bolero before the assembled guests.
 Music coming from outside the house interrupts the festivities: Scaramouche, a hunch-backed dwarf clad in black, plays the viola, with his traveling companions (a boy in yellow with a flute and a woman in scarlet with a lute) providing accompaniment.
 Leilon invites the newcomers in to continue the bolero, to which Scaramouche agrees, hoping to seduce Blondelaine with his hypnotic playing.
 To her husband's embarrassment, as well as the amazement of the guests, Blondelaine dances with abandon to the music, which becomes quicker and more demonic in color; in her delirium, she drops the bunch of flowers that she had been holding.
 Jealous, Leilon expels Scaramouche and his troupe from the house.
 As his own musicians play a waltz, Leilon returns to Blondelaine the bouquet she had dropped and she begins to regain her composure.
 As Leilon and company depart for dinner, Blondelaine hears Scaramouche's viola playing; possessed, she runs outside, again dropping her bouquet.
 Upon returning for his wife, Leilon finds the discarded flowers and drops to his knees, sobbing.

-Act II
+Act 2

 The curtain rises to find a melancholy Leilon seated with Gigolo, who tells his friend that Blondelaine will never return to him—better, instead, to forget her.
 Gigolo borrows Leilon's dagger to open a bottle of wine and, upon leaving, places the blade on the table.
 To Leilon's relief, Blondelaine returns, but her disheveled state unnerves him: what might Scaramouche have done to her?
 His wife confesses that, hypnotized by the hunchback's playing, she has no memory of where she has been or of what has happened.
 Losing his temper, Leilon drives his dagger into the table, which prompts Blondelaine to assure him of her faithfulness.
 After a loving embrace, Leilon exits to fetch more drink, leaving Blondelaine alone.
 As she looks at herself in a mirror, Scaramouche returns to kidnap her, reminding her of all she had said while in his arms.
 Concealing her husband's dagger, Blondelaine tells Scaramouche that she will follow him willingly.
 As they reach the door, she stabs her tormentor to death with the knife and hides his body behind the curtains.
 Leilon returns in a good mood and Blondelaine, seeking to calm herself, asks him to play the piano for her.
-He performs the minuet from Act I while Blondelaine dances.
+He performs the minuet from act 1 while Blondelaine dances.
 The revelry ends when she notices Scaramouche's blood trickling out from under the curtains and hears his viola—clearly inside her head—calling her from afar.
 Frightened, she dances herself to death, falling lifeless next to the body of Scaramouche.
 The shock drives Leilon insane.